4 Traditional Muay Thai styles of fighting

 One of the notable Muay Thai fighters

 who was born in Surin in North-East Thailand.
-Muay Korat is consider to be one of the "harder" Muay Thai styles.
+Muay Korat is considered to be one of the "harder" Muay Thai styles.

 Muay Lopburi traces its origins to Lopburi province in Central Thailand.